Data Center Temperature Sensor Placement

 To effectively cool your equipment, your air treatment units have to encourage the air to complete the full circuit.
 First, it has to help the hot air rise.
 Then, it must be able to push cooled air back to an area where it will circulate back through the IT loads.
 For the best results, you can directly transfer hot air from the returns to your cooling unit using containment chambers.

 Containment chambers can help you directly regulate hot air recirculation.
 These units sit on top of each rack and respond to changes in air pressure and flow with small fans.
-These fans increase or decrease their RPMs based on whether or not enough air is circulating.
-For example, if they sense a shortage of cooled air moving through the IT loads, they’ll increase RPM to meet the needs of the unit and provide the proper outtake pressure.
+These fans increase or decrease their rotations per minute (RPM) based on air circulation.
+For example, if they sense a shortage

 You can apply these containment chambers to either cold or hot air, creating a cold aisle containment system (CACS) or hot aisle containment system (HACS).
 It’s essential to keep the two from intermixing, as the hot air would raise the temperature of the cold, resulting in a less effective cooling system.
 If you use the hot-aisle and cold-aisle layout in conjunction with a containment system, you can reduce your fan energy use by approximately 20% to 25%.